Having an operation as a day case patient (under a general anaesthetic)

 What happens after my operation?

-If you have a general anaesthetic you will be taken to the recovery room, which is next to the operating theatres, where you will be looked after by a recovery nurse.
+If you have a general anaesthetic you will be taken to the recovery room, which is next to the operating theatres.
+You will be looked after by a recovery nurse.
 Whilst in the recovery area your blood pressure will be taken several times.

 When you are able, you may be asked to move to a reclining armchair before being discharged.